Intelligent search platform Coveo raises $227 million at a valuation of over $1 billion

 Coveo claims some 1,500 deployments across major organizations, including Visa and Tableau, and said its subscription revenues have grown 55% year-on-year (YoY).
 It also now claims 500 employees spread across Quebec City, Montreal, San Francisco, and London.

-Prior to now, Coveo had raised nearly $170 million in funding across five rounds dating back to 2006.
-With another $227 million in the bank, the company is well-financed for continued growth — following a number of similarly big raises from rivals in the enterprise search space.
-Indeed, in the past few months alone, Lucidworks raised $100 million, while Algolia secured a $110 million investment, confirmation that investors are attracted by the premise of unlocking big data insights through intelligent search.
+The company had previously raised nearly $170 million in funding across five rounds dating back to 2006, and with another $227 million in the bank Coveo is well-financed for continued growth.
+This round follows a number of similarly big raises from rivals in the enterprise search space.
+In the past few months alone, Lucidworks raised $100 million while Algolia secured a $110 million investment, confirmation that investors are attracted by the premise of unlocking big data insights through intelligent search.

 “We believe that Coveo is the market leader in leveraging data and AI to personalize at scale,” added Omers managing director Mark Shulgan.
 “Coveo fits our investment thesis precisely: an A-plus leadership team with deep expertise in enterprise SaaS, a Fortune 1000 customer base who deeply love the product, and a track record of high growth in a market worth over $100 billion.”